tegonal/Lasius/docs/Statistics.md

 # Statistics and exports

-An integral part of Lasius is the easy accessibility of statistics and exports of time bookings for further processing in third-party systems or manual controlling.
+An integral part of Lasius is the easy accessibility of statistics and exports of time bookings for further processing in third-party systems or manual control.

-The statistics are pre-calculated by the Lasius backend for optimal performance and made available.
+The statistics are pre-calculated by the Lasius backend for optimal performance and are made available to the frontend so that the user can consult them.

 ## Perspectives